wondenge/listeners/README.md

-# mpesa-listener
+# Listeners
-Golang HTTP service listening for Callback and Timeout URLs for Safaricom's M-Pesa APIs.
+Golang HTTP service listening for Callback and Timeout URLs.